Charlotte Wilder

-Charlotte Wilder (Aug 28, 1898 – May 26, 1980 Brattleboro, Vermont) was an American poet and academic who worked in the Federal Writers Project.
+Charlotte Wilder (August 28, 1898 – May 26, 1980) was an American poet and academic who worked in the Federal Writers Project.

 Wilder published poetry in The Nation and Poetry Magazine.
 She also published poetry collections in 1936 and 1939.

 Life

-Wilder was the daughter of Amos Parker Wilder and Isabella Thornton Niven.
-She was the eldest sister of Thornton Wilder, Isabel Wilder, Janet Wilder Dakin, and Amos Wilder.
+Wilder was the daughter of diplomat Amos Parker Wilder and Isabella Thornton Niven.
+She was the third child and eldest sister of Thornton Wilder, Isabel Wilder, Janet Wilder Dakin, and Amos Wilder.

-Wilder grew up in Berkeley, California and graduated from Berkeley High School.
+Wilder grew up in Berkeley, California, and graduated from Berkeley High School.
 In 1919, she received her Bachelor of Arts in English literature, magna cum laude, Phi Beta Kappa from Mount Holyoke College in 1919.
 In 1925, Wilder received an M.A. from Radcliffe College.